aygalic/biosequence_encoding/README.md

 The legacy code taking care of handling experiments in that context has been removed and replaces by some use-cases.

+Use cases include : generating data for supported datasets and  training strategies.

 You can check out individual use-cases in the `app` folder for more info.

 [View PCA Animation](https://aygalic.github.io/biosequence_encoding/pca_animation.html)